-This is the second page of Cornish Miners Memories, thanks to the wonderful contributions written by several ex Cornish Miners.
+This is the second page of Cornish Miners Memories, due to the wonderful contributions written by several ex Cornish Miners.

 You have my thanks, this is for the Cornish Miners around the world.

-One of the Cornish Miners in the picture above, Billy Bettison has kindly written some lines on the life of a Development Miner, he has my thanks for his contribution to Cornish Miners Memories 2:
+One of the Cornish Miners in the picture above is Billy Bettison.
+He has kindly written some lines on the life of a Development Miner.

 First of all have the crack with the boys waiting for the cage to go underground.
 Arrive at your level, then walk to your end or grab a loco and drive along the track.
-Collect your powder/explosives from the underground magazines and head off for the day.
+Collect your powder or explosives from the underground magazines.
+Then head off for the day.

 When this has been done, set up to drill.
 Two of you would be drilling, helping each other to color your holes off.
 Every instruction because of the noise was done by your cap lamp.
-Once drilling has been completed we would charge the face with Anfo if dry, if the conditions were wet normal sticks of dynamite were used, then bang and off she goes.
+Once drilling has been completed we would charge the face with Anfo if dry.
+But if the conditions were wet normal sticks of dynamite were used.
+Then bang and off she goes.

-When charging the face the lowest number would be in the middle of the cut, you would fire the cut first making the small hole bigger from the inside and time the holes from inside to out.
-So, the cut would go first then the box and diamond, stripping holes, eassers, side holes ,top holes then last of all the bottom holes the lifters, then do it all again the next day.
+When charging the face the lowest number would be in the middle of the cut.
+You would fire the cut first making the small hole bigger from the inside.
+Also time the holes from inside to out.
+So, the cut would go first then the box and diamond, stripping holes, eassers, side holes, top holes then last of all the bottom holes the lifters.
+Then do it all again the next day.

 As a rule a development end is mined on waste parallel to the load /seam.
 Draw points are mined to the base of the lode where the lode is then stopped out in benches.
 However if it is mined on lode the old method of Cousin Jack timber ore chutes were put in to remove the broken ore.